x

 30 days 890 SEK 590 SEK

-Reduced fare: Those under 20 or over 65 years of age may ride at the reduced fare.
-Children 7 and under ride for free.
-The reduced price also applies to students who are enrolled in the Swedish system and can be supported by Centrala studiestödsnämnden (CSN).
-Other student IDs (e.g. international student card, ISIC) are not recognised.
+Reduced price: Anyone under 20 or over 65 years of age may travel at a reduced price.
+Children up to the age of 7 travel free of charge.
+The reduced price also applies to students who are registered in the Swedish system and can be supported by Centrala studiestödsnämnden (CSN).
+Other student IDs (e.g. international student ID, ISIC) are not recognized.

-Current timetables and further information on public transport in Stockholm can be found online at the SL website
+Current timetables and further information on public transport in Stockholm can be found online on the SL website

 Public transport in Sweden

 Public transport in other major Swedish cities differs significantly from the situation in Stockholm.
-More information can be found here:
+Further information can be found here: